 1. Avoid small text

 To ensure that your design has legible text, artwork must have a minimum font size of 14pt (height of 5mm).
-In addition, your designs can only have a maximum 15 characters per line.
+We also recommend a sans serif font and using all caps.
+Script and serif fonts are harder to read because of the smaller point size.
+In addition, your designs can only have a maximum of 15 characters per line.

 2. Avoid small details

 Embroidery designs are created by a needle and thread, which causes some detail limitations.
-Your designs should not include thin lines, intricate details, or too many colors.
+Your designs should not include thin lines (no less than 0.05”), intricate details, or too many colors.
+For thinner lines, we’ll use a run stitch (a single line of stitches).
+Fine lines may look like dotted lines, so darken them to ensure they show up.

 3. Avoid gradients